ligolang/ligo/gitlab-pages/docs/language-basics/unit-option-pattern-matching.md

 let g : user = Guest
 ```

-In CameLIGO, a constant constructor is equivalent to the same constructor
+A constant constructor is equivalent to the same constructor taking an
-taking an argument of type `unit`, so, for example, `Guest` is the
+argument of type `unit`, so, for example, `Guest` is the same value as
-same value as `Guest ()`.
+`Guest ()`.

 </Syntax>